 I knew I could afford part-time work, so could I negotiate that?
 Thankfully, I’ve got a good team at work, and my bosses were open to the suggestion; after some careful discussions around the different possibilities, it was signed, sealed, and delivered pretty quickly.

-But that had to come to an end, and I’m not surprised to realise to miss that every day – and why I’ve made the right decision to only go back to work three days a week.
+But that had to come to an end, and I will miss that every day.
 It’s an adjustment for my son as well, to change his routine; he’s been able to get to school early and play with his friends before the day starts, and leave school every day to go straight to his own home.
 He’ll still be able to do this two days a week, but on Mondays through Wednesdays, we’ll have a new routine that he needs to deal with.